findabee2/findabee2/README.md

 ## 🤝 Let’s Connect

-If you are working on **digital transformation**, **ERP implementation**, or **enterprise systems integration**, I would love to hear from you.
+Whether you're establishing **digitisation**, or optimising **digitalisation** or overhauling your organisation through **digital transformation**, I would love to hear from you.
 Let’s explore how we can collaborate to build impactful, future-ready solutions.